vsajip/pagesign/docs/index.rst

 signing.

-.. note:: Although encryption and decryption can be performed in memory, there is no analoguous in-memory API for signing and verification, because `minisign` only signs and verifies signature files against source files and identities.
+.. note:: Although encryption and decryption can be performed in memory, there is no analogous in-memory API for signing and verification, because `minisign` only signs and verifies signature files against source files and identities.

 .. index:: Signing